-4 Conclusion
+4. Conclusion

 Taking in account budget constraints on both the number of examples and the computation time, we find qualitative differences between the generalization performance of small-scale learning systems and large-scale learning systems.
-The generalization properties of large-scale learning systems depend on both the statistical properties of the objective function and the computational properties of the optimization algorithm.
-We illustrate this fact with some asymptotic results on gradient algorithms.
+The generalization properties of large-scale learning systems depend on both the statistical properties of the estimation procedure and the computational properties of the optimization algorithm.
+We illustrate this fact by deriving asymptotic results on gradient algorithms supported by an experimental validation.

 Considerable refinements of this framework can be expected.
-Extending the analysis to regularized risk formulations would make results on the complexity of primal and dual optimization algorithms [19, 20] directly exploitable.
-The choice of surrogate loss function [7, 12] could also have a non-trivial impact in the large-scale case.
+Extending the analysis to regularized risk formulations would make results on the complexity of primal and dual optimization algorithms [21,24] directly exploitable.
+The choice of surrogate loss function [7,12] could also have a non-trivial impact in the large-scale case.

+Acknowledgments

-Acknowledgments Part of this work was funded by NSF grant CCR-0325463.
+Part of this work was funded by NSF grant CCR-0325463.